Quantum sensing with nanoparticles for gravimetry; when bigger is better: Implementation

 The second requirement is a cavity-confined optical mode which is coupled to the mechanical oscillator.
-Figure~\ref{fig:schematic}(A) illustrates a resonant standing wave within a Fabry-Perot cavity, which can be coupled to the motion of the cavity end-mirror.
+Figure~\ref{fig:schematic}(A) illustrates a resonant standing wave within a Fabry-Perot cavity, which can be coupled to the motion of the cavity end-mirror via radiation pressure.
 Alternative optical modes include the evanescent fields of whispering gallery mode \cite{schliesser_cavity_2014} and photonic crystal \cite{eichenfield_optomechanical_2009,magrini_near-field_2018} resonances, which can be coupled to their own internal mechanical modes or to external mechanical oscillators.
-A narrow cavity resonance linewidth $\kappa$ enables one to reach the `resolved-sideband regime', assuming the mechanical frequency $\Omega_{M}$ is larger than $\kappa$.
+A narrow cavity resonance linewidth $\kappa$ enables one to reach the `resolved-sideband regime', where the mechanical oscillation frequency $\Omega_{m}$ is larger than $\kappa$.
 This allows energy transfer between the optical and mechanical modes in an anti-Stokes/Stokes process, enabling cooling of the mechanical oscillator.
-A cavity is not necessarily required to reach the ground state \cite{tebbenjohanns_motional_2020}, but a cavity provides resonant enhancement in read-out and interaction strength, thereby reducing the number of photons needed to interact with the mechanical oscillator, improving the signal to noise.
+A cavity is not necessarily required to reach the ground state \cite{tebbenjohanns_motional_2020}, but a cavity provides resonant enhancement in read out and interaction strength.
+This reduces the number of photons needed to interact with the mechanical oscillator, improving the signal to noise.

 Thirdly, a sufficiently high optomechanical coupling rate $G$ (in units of Hz/m) is required.
 This encodes the shift in the optical cavity resonance frequency caused by the motion of the mechanical oscillator.
-Large $G$ is required to optically transduce, control or cool the oscillator, with the highest $G$ obtained when the overlap between the optical field and the displacement field is maximised \cite{camacho_characterization_2009}, i.e. a spatially confined optical mode.
+Large $G$ is required to optically transduce, control or cool the oscillator, with the highest $G$ obtained when the overlap between the optical field and the displacement field is maximised \cite{camacho_characterization_2009}, i.e. by using a spatially confined optical mode.